juliewan/ragdoll/README.md

 # RAGdoll
 Retrieval augmented generation (RAG)doll that
 - indexes your provided *.pdf (text-only) to vector store (in-memory or cloud)
-- leverages hybrid search (vector similarity + keyword matching)
+- leverages vector similarity + keyword matching hybrid search (cloud only)
 - grounds responses to your provided *.pdf files

 ## Example